79th anniversary: Workers’ Party of Korea is a party of the people

 Establishment of Workers’ Party of Korea

-Japanese imperialism ruled Korea from 1910 until 1945, and U.S. war hawks decided they wanted to replace the Japanese rulers as the colonial power.
-Under the leadership of Kim Il Sung, Korean revolutionaries defeated Japanese occupiers in 1945.
+Japanese imperialism ruled Korea from 1910 until 1945 when the U.S. war hawks decided they wanted to replace the Japanese rulers as the colonial power.
+Under the leadership of Kim Il Sung, Korean revolutionaries defeated the Japanese occupiers in 1945.

 U.S. imperialists meddled in the Korean elections in 1947 to prevent Korean reunification.
 Through their influence in the United Nations Security Council, the U.S. forced the passage of a “resolution” to hold separate elections in South Korea under U.S. supervision.
 In what was known as the “U.N.
-Little Assembly,” the U.S. illegally divided Korea in half, installing its own puppet regime in the southern peninsula.
+Little Assembly,” the U.S. illegally divided Korea, installing its own puppet regime in the southern part of the peninsula.
 The U.S. made sure right-wing dictator Syngman Rhee was elected as president in July 1948.

 In response to Washington’s arbitrary annexation, Korean communists and revolutionaries regrouped.
 The WPNK held its 2nd Congress in March 1948, and a special session of the Supreme People’s Assembly was conducted the next month in April.
-Both meetings resulted in a prevalent demand for a peaceful reunification of Korea.
+Both meetings resulted in the demand for peaceful reunification of Korea.

 Recognized as the most popular revolutionary both during and after the successful war against Japan, Kim Il Sung was declared the Supreme Leader by the Korean working class.